k155cvut/cart/docs/practicals/Geocoding.md

     - Pick one of your favourite artists and search the Wikipedia for one of his/her tours. <br>
     *(If you are not into music, you can use [Farewell Yellow Brick Road tour](https://en.wikipedia.org/wiki/Farewell_Yellow_Brick_Road) by Elton John for this task.)*
     - Import data to MS Excel, edit the table and save it in .xlsx format.  <br>
     *(Limit the tour extent to one continent and one year (e.g. Europe in 2019).
-If there was more than one concert in a city, edit "Date" attribute to show the date range or all dates separately, leave only one record for each city.)*
+If there was more than one concert in a city, edit "Date" field to show the date range (or all dates separately) and edit "Revenue" field (add the revenue of all concerts in a given city), so there is only one record for each city.)*

         <br>